 Our Nominating and Corporate Governance Committee periodically reviews, discusses and assesses the performance of our Board and the committees of our Board, and is in the process of conducting this assessment for fiscal year 2022.
 In fulfilling this responsibility, our Nominating and Corporate Governance Committee seeks input from senior management, our Board and others, which may include external advisors.
-In assessing our Board, our Nominating and Corporate Governance Committee evaluates the overall composition of our Board, our Board's contribution as a whole and its effectiveness in serving our best interests and the best interests of our stockholders and, following the assessment process, our Nominating and Corporate Governance Committee may recommend changes in the composition of our Board, changes in the size of our Board, or other recommended future additions or changes to our Board structure based on our clinical programs and business focus.
+In assessing our Board, our Nominating and Corporate Governance Committee evaluates the overall composition of our Board, our Board's contribution as a whole and its effectiveness in serving our best interests and the best interests of our stockholders and, following the assessment process, our Nominating and Corporate Governance Committee based on our clinical programs and business focus.
 Our Nominating and Corporate Governance Committee reviews, discusses and assesses its own performance and composition, and is in the process of conducting this assessment for fiscal year 2022.
 Our Nominating and Corporate Governance Committee also periodically reviews and assesses the adequacy of its charter, including its role and responsibilities as outlined in its charter, and recommends any proposed changes to our Board for its consideration and approval.